latinos/LatinoAnalysis/Gardener/test/README.md

                 'skimListFolderDown': xrootdPath+treeBaseDir+'Apr2017_summer16/lepSel__MCWeights__bSFLpTEffMulti__cleanTauMC__l2loose__hadd__l2tightOR__formulasMC__FJESdo'+skim
 	}

-where 'unskimmedFolderUp/Down' is the location of the full (i.e. unskimmed) tree for the Up/Down variation (the file latino_XXX_JESup_bPog_l2kin.root in the examples above); 'unskimmedFriendTreeDir' is the location of the nominal file to be used for all unmodified branches (the file latino_XXX.root in the examples above); 'skimListFolderUp/Down' is the location of the files containing the TEventList's of events passing the wwSel skim (the file latino_XXX_JESup_bPog_l2kin_wwSel.root in the explicit examples above).
+where 'unskimmedFolderUp/Down' is the location of the full (i.e. unskimmed) tree for the Up/Down variation (the file latino_XXX_JESup_bPog_l2kin.root in the examples above); 'unskimmedFriendTreeDir' is the location of the nominal unskimmed file to be used for all unmodified branches (the file latino_XXX.root in the examples above); 'skimListFolderUp/Down' is the location of the files containing the TEventList's of events passing the wwSel skim (the file latino_XXX_JESup_bPog_l2kin_wwSel.root in the explicit examples above).

 If you do not want to run on a skim, simply drop 'skimListFolderUp/Down'.